onemarketdata/onetick-py/doc_sphinx/static/getting_started/root.rst

 If you are using ``onetick-py`` to connect to OneTick cloud, you will need to authenticate.

-There are different ways to authenticate with OneTick cloud.

-The easiest way is to create or log-in to account on `<https://www.onetick.com/cloud-services/>`_ and get ``CLIENT_ID`` and ``CLIENT_SECRET`` there.
+You will need to create or log-in to account on `<https://www.onetick.com/cloud-services/>`_ and get ``CLIENT_ID`` and ``CLIENT_SECRET`` there.

 Run this code to set up authentication for ``onetick-py``: